Supplement, 30th July 1967

 Dave White presents: Audio download – choose the April 14th programme and Patrick's interview begins around 60 mins in.

-Tiny Goddess recordings – Françoise Hardy; Swedish Band The Jackpots
+Tiny Goddess recordings – Françoise Hardy; Swedish Band The Jackpots (live performance)

-Patrick remembers Pentecost Hotel being aired on John Peel's Perfumed Garden.
+Patrick remembered Pentecost Hotel being aired on John Peel's Perfumed Garden.
 However, the final Perfumed Garden was broadcast on August 14th – five weeks before the Pentecost Hotel release-date of September 22nd.
 The track that was receiving airplay during Radio London's final weeks was Tiny Goddess and as this had been chosen as John Peel's climber - probably by John himself – it's much more likely to have been the one that he would have featured in his programme.

 We know from recordings that no Nirvana tracks were played during the final Perfumed Garden.
 The only way in which John Peel could have included Pentecost Hotel in a programme prior to August 14th, would have been if he had received a very early pre-release or demo copy.
 It isn't impossible, but seems unlikely.